GeoNode/geonode/docs/new_docs/contribute_docu.rst

 * Edit the files in the */docs* directory
 * Make pull requests

-All these things can generally be done on the web you won't need to download something!
+All these things can generally be done on the web, you won't need to download anything.
 But if you want to add images to your documentation you will have to do some more inital steps, because this can't be done on the web.
-To learn about how images can be added to your documentaion and which additional steps have to be done, read this _link.
+To learn about how images can be added to your documentaion and which additional steps have to be done, read the section *Add images*.

-In the following part the steps will be explained more detailed.
+In the following part the general steps will be explained more detailed.

 Create an account on GitHub
 ---------------------------